Victordeleusse/Full_Stack_LLM/README.md

 **__Full-stack LLM application with OpenAI, Flask, React, and Pinecone__**

 This is a sample application built to allow a user to input a URL and ask questions about the content of that webpage.
 It demonstrates the use of **Retrieval Augmented Generation**, **OpenAI**, and **vector databases**.

+*Please, be aware that this is a development server.
+Do not use it in a production deployment.*

 ## Architecture
 ![Architecture](LLM_app_organisation.png)